robayedavies/LitReview/README.md

 Exported_List_of_included_Covidence_Studies.ris: Metadata of studies included after Covidence Full text review stage.
 Exported on Wed 9 Nov and used to group studies in Mendeley in "included Covidence folder"; more texts may become apparent with citation search

+Effects Review: diagram to show flow of information in model article

+Exported_List_of_Excluded_Covidence_Studies.txt:  articles excluded after full text review -with reasons.

+Exported_List_of_included_Covidence_Studies-txt:  plain text format of earlier file so saved as a separate file rather than a versioned file.

+Literature_Search.xmind:  Diagram of literature search process detailing different strands to the search with number of articles at each stage.
+For use in supplementary materail in any submisison

+Prisma-P-Checklist.docx:  Word document template to allow for creation of a review protocol - needed by BMJ these days to ensure transparent and reproducible review process as free of bias as possible.